 One unit of alcohol is equivalent to 10g of pure ethanol, equal to 200ml of beer; 75ml of wine (1 glass); 25ml of spirits (1 cup).
 Depending on the amount of alcohol consumed, it will be converted to approximately how many units of alcohol.

-For healthy adults, the liver will eliminate one unit of alcohol every hour.
+For adults with normal health, the liver will eliminate one unit of alcohol every hour.
 This is an average number.
-Depending on each person, such as people with weak livers or people with higher than average weight, this period of time can increase or decrease.
+Depending on each person, such as people with weak livers or people with a higher weight than average, this period of time can increase or decrease.

 In addition, pathological factors, age, weight, or when the stomach contains a lot of food, the rate of alcohol absorption in the stomach will be slow and the rate of alcohol excretion will also be slow.